Fault Line By Robert R. Walsh, from Noisy Stones: A Meditation Manual Skinner House Books, 1992

 When we experience a loss, our world is turned upside down.
 Much of what we depended upon no longer feels trustworthy.
 For a while, the world stops feeling safe.
 We actively know that bad things do happen–even to good people.

 In Walsh’s words, “You would have to take your losses, do whatever must be done next.”
-This is often what we do when loss occurs–we plan the funeral, we edit our resume, we divide assets.
+This is often what we do when a loss occurs–we plan the funeral, we edit our resume, we divide assets.
 Because of the natural shock that our bodies and minds experience at the beginning of the journey, we are able to take the next necessary steps.